MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - Verify overlapping and non-overlapping instance/light shadow masks.
 - Exercise zero/non-finite direction inputs, invalid intervals, and every fixed flag combination through the pre-query guard; no invalid query may reach traversal.
 - Validate all authored WGSL and RT/raster pipeline variants.
-- Validate the selected shader dialect explicitly: v30's enabled module succeeds and a missing `enable wgpu_ray_query;` module fails; v27's directive-free module succeeds and an accidental later-dialect prologue fails.
+- Validate the shader dialect explicitly: a module with `enable wgpu_ray_query;` compiles, and a module missing the directive fails to compile.
 - Run with error scopes and uncaptured-error capture; zero validation errors is required.
 - Later, compact a BLAS, replace references, and verify identical hits.